 Most religious parents want to share their faith with their kids.
 And, until a certain age, most kids are content to follow along.
-But at some point, they inevitably push back.
-Which raises a crucial parenting question: Is it ever a good idea to force religion upon your children?
-When, if ever, can you let your kids skip church, or gloss over a Zuhr prayer, or duck out of Hebrew School?
+But at some point, they inevitably push back, which raises a crucial parenting question: Is it ever a good idea to force religion upon your children?
+And when, if ever, can you let your kids skip church, or gloss over a Zuhr prayer, or duck out of Hebrew School?
 In your home, at what point should religion be optional and at what point should it be mandatory?

 How Does Religion Help Children?

-Basically, there is some evidence that religion helps kids but insufficient evidence to suggest that parents should raise their kids with religion.
-Religion may be of the utmost importance to some parents, and that is fine.
-But whereas insisting that your children stay in school and avoid drugs and alcohol are parenting imperatives, insisting upon church attendance is probably not.
+Basically, there is some evidence that religion helps kids, but insufficient evidence to suggest that parents should raise their kids with religion.
+Religion may be of the utmost importance to some parents, and that is generally fine.
+But whereas insisting that your children stay in school and avoid alcohol are parenting imperatives, insisting upon church attendance is probably not.

 How Does Religion Harm Children?